Vein of Galen aneurysmal malformation

-Angiography remains the gold standard in full characterisation of the lesion.
-It enables to individually catheterise feeding vessels.
-Venous drainage is via the median prosencephalic vein (MPV) , the straight sinus (if present) and then out via the transverse/sigmoid sinuses.
-By definition there should be no drainage to other components of the deep venous system 6.
+Angiography remains the gold standard in the full characterization of the lesion.
+It enables to individually catheterize feeding vessels.
+Morphologically a spherical or ellipsoid varix may be visualized.
+Venous drainage is via the median prosencephalic vein (MPV), the straight sinus (if present) and then out via the transverse/sigmoid sinuses.
+By definition, there should be no drainage to other components of the deep venous system 6.

 Treatment and prognosis

-Ideally embolisation is deferred until 6 months of age for choroidal VGM and later for mural types, to allow the cavernous sinus to mature.
-If cardiac failure is refractory to medical management, embolisation may be performed sooner.
+Ideally, embolization is deferred until 6 months of age for choroidal VGAM and later for mural types, to allow the cavernous sinus to mature.
+If cardiac failure is refractory to medical management, embolization may be performed sooner.

-Both venous and arterial embolisation is possible, depending on the the number of feeders, and controversy persists in regards to the optimum approach.
+Both venous and arterial embolization is possible, depending on the number of feeders, and controversy persists in regards to the optimal approach.
 Options include 5:

 - arterial feeder and fistula occlusion

-- transtorcular or transvenous embolisation of the dilated vein
+- transtorcular or transvenous embolization of the dilated vein

 - complete or incomplete occlusion

-Both coils and acrylic glue can be used 5.
+Both coils and acrylic glue can be used in a single procedure or in staged approach 5.

-Hydrocephalus is typically not shunted, as this may exacerbate cerebral ischaemia by altering cerebral haemodynamics and due to the increased risk of intraventricular haemorrhage.
+Hydrocephalus is typically not shunted, as this may exacerbate cerebral ischemia by altering cerebral hemodynamics and due to the increased risk of intraventricular hemorrhage.

-The prognosis is largely determined by the presence or absence of cardiac failure.
+The prognosis is determined mainly by the presence or absence of cardiac failure.
 Thus choroidal types and those presenting in the neonatal period do poorly.

 History and etymology

-Vein of Galen malformations are named after Galen of Pergamon (also known as Aelius Galenus or Claudius Galenus) (AD 129-199), a Roman physician and philosopher 4.
+Vein of Galen malformations are named after Galen of Pergamon (gr. Γαληνός, also known as Aelius Galenus or Claudius Galenus) (AD 129-199), a Greek physician and philosopher in the Roman Empire 4.